gustavNdamukong/BattleGame-PHPCLI/README.md

 The	program	runs	on	the	command	line.
 When	the	program	starts,	it	asks	for	the	names	of	two combatants	and	assigns	them	a	type	of	battler	at	random.
 The	properties	are	then	determined randomly	for	each	fighter	as	above.
-The	program	runs	the	battle	simulation	and	outputs	a	line	of	text	each	turn	explaining	what happened	that	round	until	either	one	runs	out	of	health	or	30	turns	pass	without	a	winner being	declared.
+-The	program	runs	the	battle	simulation	and	outputs	a	line	of	text	each	turn	explaining	what happened	that	round	until	either	one	runs	out	of	health	or	30	turns	pass	without	a	winner being	declared.

-The	speed	of	the	combatants	determines	which	one	will	attack	first,	if	two	combatants	have	the same	speed	the	one	with	the	lower	defense	should	go	first	and	if	those	are	the	same	combatant one	should	go	first.
-The	combatants	then	attack	one	at	a	time	until	the	end	of	the	battle.
-The damage	dealt	by	the	attacker	is	determined	with	the	following	calculation:
+-The	speed	of	the	combatants	determines	which	one	will	attack	first, -if	two	combatants	have	the	same	speed	the	one	with	the	lower	defense	should	go	first	and -if	those	are	the	same then combatant	one	should	go	first.

+-The	combatants	then	attack	one	at	a	time	until	the	end	of	the	battle.
+ -The	damage	dealt	by	the	attacker	is	determined	with	the	following	calculation:
-Damage	=	Attacker	strength	–	Defenders	Defense
+  -Damage	=	Attacker	strength	–	Defenders	Defense
-The	damage	is	subtracted	from	the	defenders	health.
-If	a	fighter’s	health	drops	to	0	they	lose the	fight.
+   -The	damage	is	subtracted	from	the	defenders	health.
+ -If	a	fighter’s	health	drops	to	0	they	lose	the	fight.
 If	the	fight	has	not	finished	after	30	rounds	a	draw	is	declared.

-Every	time	a	defender	is	attacked	there	is	a	small	chance	the	attacker	misses.
+-Every	time	a	defender	is	attacked	there	is	a	small	chance	the	attacker	misses.
 The	chance	of	an	attack	missing	is	denoted	by	the	defenders	luck	property	(0.3	=	30%).

-Special	Skills
+# Special	Skills

 Each	type	of	battler	has	a	special	skill:
-Swordsman –	Lucky	Strike
+ -Swordsman –	Lucky	Strike
-• With	each	attack	there	is	a	5%	chance	of	their	strength	doubling	for	that	attack.
+   -With	each	attack	there	is	a	5%	chance	of	their	strength	doubling	for	that	attack.
-Brute –	Stunning	blow
+ -Brute –	Stunning	blow
-• With	each	attack	there	is	a 2%	chance	of	stunning	the	enemy,	causing	them	to	miss	their next	attack.
+   -With	each	attack	there	is	a 2%	chance	of	stunning	the	enemy,	causing	them	to	miss	their	next	attack.
-Grappler –	Counter	Attack
+ -Grappler –	Counter	Attack
-• When	a	grappler	evades	an	attack	their	opponent	is	dealt	10	damage.
+   -When	a	grappler	evades	an	attack	their	opponent	is	dealt	10	damage.

-When	a	battle	ends,	the	program	should	declare	the	winner	by	name,	or	announce	the	result	as a	draw.
+-When	a	battle	ends,	the	program	should	declare	the	winner	by	name,	or	announce	the	result	as	a	draw.